bartolsthoorn/hopfield-ruby/README.md

 # Hopfield Network in Ruby

+**Warning** Do not use this gem for now, it's a bit buggy, and I'm working hard to make it production-ready!
+Sorry for the inconvenience.

 ## What is it?
 [Hopfield Networks](http://en.wikipedia.org/wiki/Hopfield_network) model the way humans recall memories, or more specific, how neurons recall the pattern.
 This means you first train the network with a set of known patterns and then pass an unknown or perturbed version of the pattern.
 The neurons will restore the missing information to create an exact match.